The WashU Arboretum makes campus more livable, healthy, and beautiful, benefiting students and the environment as a whole.

 KWH saved by shading buildings

-These trees reduce our greenhouse footprint by sequestering 252,417 lbs of CO2 and helping us avoid release of another 432,240 lbs.
-They also remove 2,689 lbs of other pollutants from the air.
+These trees reduce our greenhouse footprint by sequestering over 240,000 lbs of CO2-equivalent.
+They also remove over 1,700 lbs of other pollutants from the air.

 WashU is one of only ten colleges and universities in Missouri to gain annual recognition as a Tree Campus Higher Education.